 From field biology to veterinary medicine to wildlife rescue, Brooke Bessesen has spent a lifetime learning from animals.
 Every connection has shaped her.
 Indeed, she holds among her closet friends a gibbon ape, a wild mourning dove, and a wonder dog named Malki.

-As a research fellow with Osa Conservation, she has conducted marine studies in Golfo Dulce, Costa Rica, where she photo-identified bottlenose dolphins and led a scientific paper reporting lacaziosis-like disease in the population (Bessesen et al. 2014).
+Brooke earned her PhD in Ecology and Evolutionary Biology from the University of Reading in the United Kingdom.
+She has conducted marine studies in Golfo Dulce, Costa Rica, where she photo-identified bottlenose dolphins and led a scientific paper reporting lacaziosis-like disease in the population (Bessesen et al. 2014).
 Her data also showed Golfo Dulce being utilized as a birthing area and nursery for humpback whales from both northern and southern hemispheres (Bessesen 2015) and as a resting and feeding area for migrating Pacific green sea turtles (Bessesen & Saborío-R. 2012).
 Most remarkably, her distribution maps revealed an isolated colony of all-yellow pelagic sea snakes (Bessesen 2012)—after a morphology and behavior study, Hydrophis platurus xanthos was described as a new taxon (Bessesen & Galbreath 2017).
-She is currently a PhD Candidate at the University of Reading in the United Kingdom.

 "Bessesen became interested in the yellow sea snake while surveying the biodiversity of the gulf in 2010.
 The region, she discovered, is a crucial habitat for many creatures, such as endangered green sea turtles." —Newsweek